stefur/pxwebpy/README.md

 It has been tested with [Statistics Sweden](https://scb.se) and [Statistics Norway](https://www.ssb.no).

 > [!NOTE]
-> Note that pxwebpy only supports version 2.0 of the PxWeb API.
+> pxwebpy only supports version 2.0 of the PxWeb API.

 ## Quick start
 ```python